 Two bridges are free to cross by car.
 The Bourne Bridge, takes you to a rotary where you can branch off to Route 6A or 28.
-The Sagamore Bridge is nearly identical to the Bourne Bridge, except it’s an exit earlier off Route 495/28, and takes you further through Bourne where you can access Wareham/Onset, or continue down route 6 toward the Cape.
+The Sagamore Bridge is nearly identical to the Bourne Bridge, except it’s an exit earlier off Route 495/28, and takes you further through Bourne where you can access Wareham/Onset, or continue down Route 6 toward the Cape.
 (There has been recent talk of adding a third bridge with a pay toll to alleviate traffic, but to date, those plans have not materialized.)

 In Bourne, the 14 mile Cape Cod Canal bike path runs along both sides of the canal, and is a great place to walk, bike, or fish.
 Or, pack folding chairs and spend an hour or two watching the tankers, tugs, cruise ships, and pleasure yachts motor by.
-There, you can get a close up look of the iconic Cape Cod Canal Railway bridge, suspended over the canal to let boats cross under.
+There, you can get a closeup look of the iconic Cape Cod Canal Railway bridge, suspended over the canal to let boats cross under.
 If you’re lucky, you’ll see the bridge descend for a train to pass through.
-It is the second-longest vertical lift bridge in the world
+It is the second-longest vertical lift bridge in the world.

 A Town Divided by the Cape Cod Canal

-One one side, Bourne borders Plymouth and Wareham, and the canal actually splits the town in two.
+On one side, Bourne borders Plymouth and Wareham, and the canal actually splits the town in two.
 Buzzards Bay and Sagamore Beach are on the mainland side, flanked by Buttermilk Bay and Buzzards Bay.
 The remaining villages of Bourne are on the “Cape” side.

-Bourne was originally settled in 1640 as a part of the town of Sandwich, and didn’t become it’s own independent town until 1884.
+Bourne was originally settled in 1640 as a part of the town of Sandwich, and didn’t become its own independent town until 1884.
 Some say that makes Bourne both the oldest and the newest Cape Cod town.

 For instance, the nation’s oldest store, the Aptucxet Trading Post, may be one of the earliest remains of a Pilgrim building.
-Although it is a replica built upon the original foundation, which was replicated in the 1920’s, it’s said to be where the Pilgrims first traded with natives and the the Dutch of New Amsterdam (NYC) using wampum, a local currency made of polished quahog shells.
+Although it is a replica built upon the original foundation, which was replicated in the 1920s, it’s said to be where the Pilgrims first traded with natives and the Dutch of New Amsterdam (NYC) using wampum, a local currency made of polished quahog shells.